TBS1996/spekispace/README.md

 PRs welcome!!

-for any feedback, use the issues page (even if it's not an actual issue)
+i would love to hear your thoughts in the [discussions](https://github.com/TBS1996/spekispace/discussions) section!

 # Developers guide

 speki-web: The executable for the web-app
 speki-core: The backend
 speki-dto: raw types and trait definitions
 speki-provider: implementations of how speki saves to and loads from various storage systems
 speki-cli: CLI version of speki, not maintained atm
 speki-auth: Auth server for logging in with github, not working on atm as I use firestore
 speki-proxy: Cors server also needed with github integration, also not working on this atm

 The speki-web is where the main work goes.